Sometimes, I’m absolutely terrified to tell my own stories.

 I have beat my steering wheel.
 I have used words that, if she had heard them, would have caused my mother to wash my mouth out with bars of white Ivory soap.

 Because I am human and that is glorious and chaotic.

 I am often broken and sometimes smothered by harsh realities, unanswerable questions and heartbreaking losses.

 But I am beautiful.
 I am so absolutely, unmistakably, breathtakingly stunning.
 With all of my flaws and blemishes and imperfections, I am still worthy of love.

-I have wrestled with the emptiness that weighs heavily on my chest, I know well the pain of having something you loved deeply taken away from you.
+I have wrestled with the emptiness that weighs heavily on my chest, I know well the pain of having something and someone you love deeply taken away from you.

 But I am learning to be open about that.